KineticDeveloper/HACKvent2019/H2/README.md

 https://academy.hacking-lab.com/events/6/challenges/55

-In HV19.07 we have downloaded a SantaRider.zip which was an MP4 file with a strange name.
+In [HV19.07 Santa Rider](../07/) we have downloaded a SantaRider.zip which was an MP4 file with a strange name.
 This name could have a meaning...

     3DULK2N7DcpXFg8qGo9Z9qEQqvaEDpUCBB1v